frictionlessdata/tableschema-java/README.md

 // Define a given set of values:
 String[] row = new String[]{"John Doe", "25", "T"}

-// Cast the row's values into their schema defined type:
+// Cast the row's values into their schema defined types:
 Object[] castRow = schema.castRow(row);
 ```